 It is our intention to be a safe, caring and temporary place of hope for the more than 11,000 animals entering our shelter each year.
 Our compassionate staff work diligently to lessen the unnatural and often frightening experience of coming into care at a center.

 Whether we meet our guests as strays, lost pets or rescues from cruelty cases, each animal is cared for and provided a safe, clean and caring environment for the duration of its stay.

-Staff places healthy and friendly animals up for adoption, and generally doesn’t impose time limits on how long they can stay.
+Animal Services connects a variety of species, breeds, styles and colors of pets to their new furr-ever homes, and doesn’t impose time limits on how long our guests can stay.
 Some animals have stayed at the shelter for months until they found the perfect forever home.

 |Marion County Animal Services brochure|